 Glow in the Dark Pumpkin Supplies

-- Pumpkins – faux or real.
+Use faux or real.
 I used these small fake white pumpkins (here’s another similar pumpkin) and these larger fake pumpkins.
 These large pumpkin is also a great option.
 I like that I can keep them and use them each year.

 I highly recommend this as it provides an ever brighter glow for your pumpkins.
 I loved this blacklight that I got for the project.

 Watch the video of the glow in the dark pumpkins being made here and see the directions below:

-Glow in the Dark Pumpkin Directions
+Complete Directions For Painting Glow in the Dark Pumpkins

-- Lightly sketch your design onto the pumpkin with a pencil.
+Lightly sketch your design onto the pumpkin with a pencil.

-- I like to start near the top of the pumpkin and work my way down to avoid smearing the design.
+I like to start near the top of the pumpkin and work my way down to avoid smearing the design.
 TIP: Keep a damp paper towel and Q-Tip nearby to help remove any mistakes.

-- For swirled designs like this owl wing, add lines of each color and then use a toothpick to draw a raindrop like shape.
+For swirled designs like this owl wing, add lines of each color and then use a toothpick to draw a raindrop like shape.

-- For spider web designs, begin with a small circle and then add rings around it alternating with each puffy paint color.
+For spider web designs, begin with a small circle and then add rings around it alternating with each puffy paint color.
 Next, with a toothpick, start at the center of the circle and draw a straight line to the outside ring and slightly past it.
 Repeat this step around the entire circle.

-- You can also keep your designs more simple by adding drips, dots or lines with the glow dimensional puffy paint.
+You can also keep your designs more simple by adding drips, dots or lines with the glow dimensional puffy paint.

-Setting Up Glow in the Dark Pumpkins
+Setting Up Glow in the Dark Pumpkins for Halloween

 When it comes time to set-up your pumpkins, I recommend using a blacklight for the full glow effect.
 These would look great outside on Halloween or even inside as part of your Halloween decor.
 If you don’t use a blacklight, you’ll need to charge the pumpkins with a UV light to get them glowing.